rsc-solid-data/rsc-solid-data.github.io/course_overview.md

 ---

 ### Course Overview
-The **Solid Data Summer School** is a hands-on, project-based program.
-The course includes introductory lectures, team-based research projects, and networking opportunities.

-The Solid Data Summer School is a hands-on, project-based program designed to equip participants with skills in computational modeling and experimental analysis of solid-state materials.
+The Solid Data Summer School is a hands-on, project-based program designed to equip participants with skills in data-driven approaches for the analysis of solid-state materials.
 The course is structured over four days, combining introductory lectures, team-based research projects, and networking opportunities.
 There will be some pre-work provided to make sure the participants have the required computational skills to get the most out of the course.

 ### Draft Timetable